Hello, I’m Stephanie Lesperance.

 A11y Toolbox

-A11Y Toolbox is my personal accessibility lab.
+My personal accessibility lab.

 Blush.design interface showing French localization